gloryman/btce-trollbox/README.md

 btc-e.com TollBOX console viewer

-For those of you who would like see more chat messages on screen.
+Now you should be able to see chat in appropriate window size.
-Unfortunately script require external library: websocket-client
+Script requires an external library: websocket-client

-By default script connect to russian channel.
-One of following channel could be set as parameter:
+By default script connect to the Russian channel.

-Possible channel value: chat_en, chat_ru, chat_cn
+You can switch the language by providing a parameter:

+	chat_en | chat_ru | chat_cn

-Exceute example:
+For example:

 	btce-trollbox.py chat_en